hvianna/audioMotion-analyzer/readme.md

 `AudioMotionAnalyzer( [container], [{options}] )`

-Creates a new analyzer and inserts a canvas into the *container* element.
+Creates an instance of the audioMotion analyzer.
+A canvas element will be created and inserted into the *container* element.
 If *container* is undefined, the canvas is appended to the document's body.

 If `source` is specified in the *options*, it will be connected to the analyzer.
 You can later disconnect it by referring to the [audioSource](#audio-source) property.